XMUDM/BridgeNet/README.md

-Here is the English version of the README tailored for your BridgeNet project.

----

 # BridgeNet

 This repository is the official implementation of the paper **"BridgeNet: A Dual-Curvature Product Manifold Approach for Molecular Property Prediction"**.